tariqdaouda/Mariana/README.rst

 version of the model as well as logs explaining what happened.

 For now Mariana ships with only one trainer: **NoEarlyStopping**.
 This trainers takes a *test set* and a *train set* and will either run forever (nbEpochs = -1) or for a given numbers of epochs.

 It will:

 	* Output the training results for each epoch, highliting every time a new best test error is achieved
 	* Automatically save the model each time a new best test error is achieved
-	* Create and update a csv file that contains the whole historic of the training as well as information such as the hyperparameters, so you can later compile several of those files, and plot for example the test error with respect to the number of hidden units
+	* Create and update a *CSV file* that contains the whole historic of the training as well as information such as the hyperparameters.
+You can later compile several of those files, and plot for example the test error with respect to the number of hidden units

 The **trainers.py** module has a Trainer_ABC class that you can extend to create custom trainers.